PolyU-TASLAB/polyu-taslab.github.io/_members/Yang Qian.md

   email: qian.yang@polyu.edu.hk
   profile:

-display_1: Mphil student(PolyU).
+display_1: Project Administrative Assistant, B.Eng.
 (TYUT)
-display_2: May 2025 -- Present
+display_2: Jul 2024 -- Present
 ---

 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->

 Yang Qian received her bachelor's degree in Mechanical Design, Manufacturing, and Automation from Taiyuan University of Technology in 2023.
-She is currently a Mphil student in the Department of Aeronautical and Aviation Engineering at The Hong Kong Polytechnic University, Hong Kong.
+She is currently a Project Administrative Assistant in the Department of Aeronautical and Aviation Engineering at The Hong Kong Polytechnic University, Hong Kong.

 **Research Areas**
 UAV positioning and navigation